Leslie Alexander (businessman): Personal life

-Alexander's net worth is an estimated $1.54 billion as of Q1-2016, placing him at #401 on the list of richest people in the United States.
+Forbes estimated Alexander's net worth was approximately $1.9 billion in 2024, placing him at #1710 on the magazine's list of richest people in the United States.

 On March 27, 2017, Alexander pledged $10 million to 20 Houston charities, including the Houston Area Women's Center, Houston Public Library Foundation, Healthcare for the Homeless – Houston, and Citizens for Animal Protection.
 He also pledged $10 million in relief efforts in wake of Hurricane Harvey, which ravaged the city in August 2017.

-Alexander is also a supporter of the Hampton Bays center which aims to rescue animals.
-In 1998, he and his ex-wife were recognized as the largest individual donors to the People for the Ethical Treatment of Animals (PETA).
+Alexander is a supporter of the Hampton Bays center which aims to rescue animals.

+In 1998, he and his now ex-wife, Nanci Shnapier, were recognized as the largest individual donors to the People for the Ethical Treatment of Animals (PETA).
+He also supports a horse sanctuary in Middleburg, Virginia.